There are two remarkable features of this new economy that are radically different from economies like the U.S. economy today:

 Think about the millions of U.S. soldiers who fought in World War I and II, many of whom made the ultimate sacrifice and gave their lives.
 They were paid very little, yet served with valor.

 And so on.
-Normal people who are highly talented, and who go to work every day by the millions, are by and large not motivated by money, but are motivated by doing a good job and having the chance to make the world a better place.
-Yes, of course they need money – this is the way the current economy is wired up.
+Normal people who are highly talented, and who go to work every day by the millions, are by and large, not motivated by money, but are motivated by doing a good job and having the chance to make the world a better place.
+Yes, of course they need money – this is the way the current economy functions.
 So, in the current economy, they need to be paid some amount of money for their work.
-But they are not motivated by money [ref].
-90% of people in America make less than $160,000 per year, and the average wage is $32,000 [ref].
+But they are not motivated by money.
+90% of people in America make less than $160,000 per year, and the average wage is $33,000 [ref].
 The people who do make millions of dollars are a disease – if we eliminate this disease, society would be significantly improved in a number of different ways.
 Most importantly, everyone else in the society would have access to far more of the wealth generated by society.
 This is one of the key principles underpinning the new economy: let’s give everyone in society access to abundant, high-quality food, clothing, housing, health care, etc. by eliminating the cancerous concentration of wealth that has infected the U.S. economy and the U.S. government.

 Here is a way to understand how the concentration of wealth can destroy a society.
 Imagine that we have one million residents living in a new city under the new economy described in this book.
 The task allocation system allocates tasks to all of the residents based on their preferences and skills.
 Everyone is equal – when a resident works for an hour, the resident receives one hour’s worth of goods from the economy.
 Now imagine that 1,000 people (0.1% of the population) anoint themselves as super-wonderful elite executives and celebrities who “deserve” 1,000 hours of goods in return for one hour of their work.
 If this happens, everyone else in the city essentially becomes enslaved to these 1,000 elites.
 When the 1,000 elites work one hour, the rest of the city has to work 1,000,000 hours to satisfy their demands.
 You can see that this situation is utterly absurd, but this is exactly what is happening in our world today.
-The new economy simply makes the problem transparently obvious
+The new economy simply makes the problem transparently obvious.

-- First, the concentration of wealth is turning the United States and other countries into oligopolies, to the detriment of the vast majority of human beings on planet Earth.
+- First, the concentration of wealth is turning the United States and other countries into oligopolies, to the detriment of the vast majority of human beings on planet Earth. [ref]

-- Second, the future that should unfold for humanity leads us directly to a place where everyone makes the same wage and everyone is equal.
+- Second, the future that should unfold for humanity leads us directly to a place where everyone makes the same wage and everyone can be equal.
 As automation and robots do more and more of the work, it will eventually be the case that human beings no longer need to work.
 Every factory will be completely automated, as will every store and restaurant.
 Even doctors, engineers, lawyers and scientists will eventually be replaced by robots.
 In a world where no one needs to work, everyone is equal.

 The new economy described in this book simply takes that inevitable reality, eliminates the concentration of wealth that is so corrosive to society, and moves the timeline forward to today for the benefit of the vast majority of the world’s citizens.